jaehee99/CSC_485_Music_Project/README.md

 # Project Proposal

 ## 0. Brief Overview of what we are going to do

-#### How will the final visualization look like?
+#### What does the final visualization look like?
-1) User will first see the overall trends of the music genre over time.
-(1950 ~ 2020)
+1) Users can first see the overall trend of the music genre over time.
+(1950~2020)
-2) Then, depending on which time period the user want to look at, we can create a function that can give a zoom in specific period.
+2) It then adds a feature that allows users to enlarge a specific period of time according to the period they want to view.
-3) User can explore the "popularity" and "number of songs" of each period by each genre.
+3) If the user clicks 'View for a specific period of time', the user can look at the 'popularity' and 'number of songs' of each genre at that time.
-4) Not only user can explore genre over time, but also explore the sub-genre (The dataset that we have has 6 genres 24 sub-genres).
+4) Users can not only explore genres over time, but also explore subgenres (the dataset we have consists of 6 genres and 24 subgenres).

-#### What can the user expect from this visualization project?
+#### What can users expect from this visualization project?
-- Users can look at the evolution of music genre trends over the last century.
+-Users can see the evolution of music genre trends in the last century.
-- Users can assess the evolution of different music genres, over the last century by looking at the number of streams regarding that particular genre over time.
+-Users can evaluate the evolution of various music genres by looking at the number of streams for a particular genre over the past century.
-- Users can see the trends regarding each genre and each sub-genre
+-Users can see trends for each genre and subgenre.

+#### Goal of our project:
+- Create a interactive visualization that is aesthetically pleasing and multifacted.
+- Make a project that users can grasp the flow of music genre over time.
+- Moreover, this project can help users explore how the trends of music change according to certain cultural events, so they can connect our project to the certain cultural events.

 ## 1. Project title & Team Information
 ### Project name: Music Genre Trends